gontract/gontract/README.md

 gontract implements conditions in an assertion-like manner using `panic()`.

-firstly, there is a general condition function:
+first of all, there is a general condition function:
 ```go
 func Condition(predicate bool, kind Kind, msg string)
 ```